Download as PDF

 The program is designed to provide advanced education in this rapidly evolving and challenging discipline.
 It serves those students who wish to increase their professional competence for business, industry, and research and development laboratories, as well as those students who wish to enter careers in research and teaching.
 Students may continue in doctoral programs in computer science including the CUNY Graduate Center’s Ph.D.
 Program in Computer Science in which CSI participates.

-Any other registered CSI graduate course in computer science shall be counted as an elective for the purposes of fulfilling the MS in Computer Science degree requirements, with the following exceptions: those courses specifically identified as computing for teachers or other computer science teacher education courses or those courses identified as graduate proficiency courses.
+Any other registered CSI graduate course in computer science shall be counted as an elective to fulfill the MS in Computer Science degree requirements, with the following exceptions: those courses specifically identified as computing for teachers or other computer science teacher education courses, or those courses identified as graduate proficiency courses.

-Undergraduate students majoring in Computer Science or Computer Science/Mathematics and satisfying the following criteria may be granted permission to take up to three graduate courses at undergraduate tuition to be counted towards their bachelor’s degree.
-These courses may be used only to substitute for 400 level Computer Science elective courses (CSC designation).
+Undergraduate students majoring in Computer Science satisfying the following criteria may be granted permission to take up to three graduate courses at undergraduate tuition to be counted towards their bachelor’s degree.
+These courses may be used only to substitute for 400-level Computer Science elective courses (CSC designation).
 These graduate courses will be double-counted toward their master’s degree.
 This allows students to earn both the bachelor’s and the master’s degrees in five years.

 Criteria:

-• Two letters of recommendation, at least one from a full-time CSI Computer Science faculty under whom the applicant has studied.
+Two letters of recommendation, at least one from a full-time College of Staten Island Computer Science faculty under whom the applicant has studied.